 Data Radio Bearer: the Data Radio bearer transports the packets of an E-RAB between a UE and an eNB.
 There is a one-to-one mapping between the E-RAB and the Data Radio Bearer.

-Secondary Cell Group: as defined in TS 36.300 [14].
+Secondary Cell Group: as defined in MFA TS 36.300 [14].

 UE-associated signalling: When S1-AP messages associated to one UE uses the UE-associated logical S1-connection for association of the message to the UE in eNB and EPC.